-How To Harvest a Christmas Tree in the Willamette National Forest
+Harvest Your Christmas Tree in the Willamette National Forest

-The Willamette National Forest is a regional treasure that spans a scenic 1.6 million acres.
-And while it offers plenty of year-round recreation, one of the national forest's most treasured wintertime offerings is the chance to cut your own Christmas tree and haul it home.
+One of the Willamette National Forest's most treasured wintertime offerings is the chance to cut your own Christmas tree and haul it home.

 Yes, it's possible: You and your family can head into the (sometimes snowy) forest to find the perfect tree, cut it yourself, and take it home for decoration and seasonal merriment—all for just $5.